-1. Strong supplier relations and efficient supply chains help firms such as Walmart to achieve operational excellence.
+Walmart's strong supplier relations and efficient supply chain have helped the firm to achieve operational excellence.

-2. To build a sustainable competitive advantage, companies should focus on a single strategy.
+To build a sustainable competitive advantage, companies should focus on a single strategy.

-3. It is not always necessary to go through all the steps in the marketing planning process.
+It is not always necessary to go through all the steps in the marketing planning process.

-4. A mission statement describes the specific actions a firm will take to achieve its goals.
+A mission statement describes the specific actions a firm will take to achieve its goals.

-5. iTunes software is often credited for the success of the Apple iPod MP3 player, because it made the iPod easier to use than competing players, and was difficult for competitors to duplicate.
-This is an example of a sustainable competitive advantage.

-6. STP refers to segmentation, testing, and promotion.
+- iTunes software is often credited for the success of the Apple iPod MP3 player, because it made the iPod easier to use than competing players.
+This is an example of a sustainable competitive advantage True False - STP refers to segmentation, testing, and promotion.

-7. The components of a SWOT analysis are Strengths, Weaknesses, Opportunities and Tactics.
+The components of a SWOT analysis are Strengths, Weaknesses, Opportunities and Tactics.
+7.

-8. Firms are typically more successful when they focus on opportunities that build on their competitors' strengths.
+Firms are typically more successful when they focus on opportunities that build on their competitors' strengths.

-9. Duke's is a surfer-themed restaurant chain in Hawaii.
+Duke's is a surfer-themed restaurant chain in Hawaii.
 Most of its customers are tourists.
 In a SWOT analysis for Duke's, the possibility that the recession might cut back on tourism in Hawaii would be considered a Weakness.